 Shopping for sustainable seafood can feel confusing.
 But it doesn't have to be!
-Here's what you need to know now about sourcing sustainable seafood (like your favorite wild caught salmon), as well as my top 3 budget-friendly sustainable seafood delivery services.
+Here's what you need to know now about sourcing seafood (like your favorite wild caught salmon), as well as my top choices for seafood delivery services.

 Did you know that overfishing is one of the greatest ongoing risks to our oceans?
 The high demand for many of our favorite seafood meals has led to overfishing the top 10 species, the adoption of harmful fishing methods, as well as ruining a number of aquatic habitats.

 Sadly, even animals that sit further up the food chain are feeling the negative impacts of overfishing.
 And while overfishing is undeniably bad, seafood that's sustainably caught is a great alternative protein for those that are looking to reduce their red meat consumption (or simply love enjoying seafood).